trisha98765/Task-Scheduler-Project/README.md

 Our `Goal`, `TaskList`, and `Task` classes on the left half of the diagram were created using the Composite strategy.
 As seen above, `TaskList` and `Task` both inherit from `Goal` while the latter two compose a Task list.

 * Our project will include a way to create an individual task as well as group them in a task list.
 The main component is `Goal`, a class that consists of getters and methods for printing, editing and deleting.
 One child class of `Goal` is `Task`, where one object would represent an individual task.
 Another child class of `Goal` is `TaskList`, where one object of this class would represent an entire list of tasks.
-Finally, the `MainView`, `TaskListView` and `TaskView` classes will be used to create visuals of the objects and menu for the user.
+Finally, the `ColorManager.h PrintHelper.h and View.h` files will be used to organize the output in boxes when presented to the user.
  * The `Task` class involves setters and getters which will be used to collect information about a specific task and it is a child of the `Goal` class.
 This includes getting the name, description, priority, due date and duration of a task.
 It will also consist of the methods that will be presented to the user through a menu, which includes printing, editing and deleting an individual task.
  * The `TaskList` class has an aggregation association with the `Goal` class.
 This is because the TaskList class has a private attribute where a vector of Task objects is made.
 The `TaskList` class can be used to set the name of a list of tasks which will be entered by the user.
 It will consist of methods to print, edit or delete an individual task.
 It will also have a searching method to find a specific task which will not be a menu option for the user, it will instead be used by the print, edit and delete methods.
  * The `Filter` functions allow the user to view specific task in a task list based on the due date, priority level, and classification.
 It uses functions from `Task` in order to check for validity with the provided arguments and print the task's details.
  * The `Menu` functions present options to the user by printing a menu with various choices before operating on Task and TaskList objects.
- > No longer used in project:
- > The `View` interface is is an abstract class that contains the pure methods the method `draw`, which writes visual information to a display buffer, and `refresh`, which updates the user's screen with the contents of the buffer.
- > The `TaskView` class is is an implementation of the `View` interface.
-It contains a pointer to a pointer to a `TaskList` object in order to access information about the list that it is representing, without containing a copy of the `Task` itself.
- > The `TaskListView` class is an implementation of the `View` interface.
-It contains a pointer to a pointer to a `TaskList` object in order to access information about the list that it is representing, such as its title.
-It also contains a `vector` of `TaskView` objects that it display displays within itself.
- > The `MainView` class is the root graphical interface that will be used to present the program to the user.
-It is a composition of `TaskListView` objects.

 ## Phase III